maxplomer/interview_coding_challenges/factorial_trailing_zeros/README.md

 **Final example to fully illustrate why algorithm works**

     Start with !125

-divide 125/5, take the floor, it equalls 25

-divide 125/5^2,take the floor, it equalls 5

-divide 125/5^3,take the floor, it equalls 1

-divide 125/5^4,take the floor, it equalls 0, quit!!!!!
+    divide 125/5, take the floor, it equals 25 divide 125/5^2,take the floor, it equals 5 divide 125/5^3,take the floor, it equals 1 divide 125/5^4,take the floor, it equals 0, quit!!!!!

-the total is 31, so there is 31 trailing zeros!!!!
+The total is 31, so there is 31 trailing zeros!!!!

-but why the heck does this work?
+**But why the heck does this work?**

-take for instance !125 = a large number !!!
+Take for instance !125 = a very large number !!!

-start writing all the multiples of 5
+Start writing all the multiples of 5

 5
 10